ravetroll/BedrockService/README.md

 2. You have to put the path to your copy of bedrock_server.exe in the BedrockService.exe.config file.

-3. You need to give permissions to NETWORK_SERVICE to Modify both the directory with BedrockService as well as the directory containing bedrock_server.exe
+3. You need to give permissions to SYSTEM to Modify both the directory with BedrockService as well as the directory containing bedrock_server.exe

 4. Start a command prompt console with admin priviledges and navigate to the directory where you unzipped BedrockService.
 ```